Skip to content

 Environment variables on Ibexa Cloud

 Environment variable prefixes are created by converting relationship names to uppercase and replacing hyphens with underscores.
-When multiple endpoints are defined for a single relationship, numerical indices are used, for example: SOLR_1_, SOLR_2.

 Relationship naming conventions